Is Bullion Taxed in Canada? The GST/HST Exemption Explained

 That can change a comparison.
 Two lots that look similar on metal can land differently once one carries a tax line and the other doesn't.
 So "does this qualify?" isn't trivia.
 It's part of working out which buy is genuinely cheaper.

-One thing it is not: an app feature.
-The app does the metal and auction math.
-It doesn't calculate your tax.
+One thing it is not: a call the app makes for you.
+The app does the metal and auction math, and Quick Check now has an optional field where you enter a sales-tax rate that folds into your all-in, the same way the buyer's premium and shipping do.
+What it won't do is decide the tax for you.
+It doesn't judge whether a piece is taxable or pick the rate, and on qualifying investment bullion the field never applies at all.
 Whether a tax line belongs in your all-in comes down to this qualifying test, and that part is on you to know.

 Two things this post is not